Kindred: The Embraced: Broadcast

 The series premiered on Fox on April 2, 1996.
 New episodes aired weekly until May 9, 1996, after which the series was canceled and no additional episodes produced.

 Home media

 All eight episodes were released in a two volume DVD set on August 21, 2001.
 On August 5, 2013, it was announced that The Complete Series, packaged with the Book of Nod role-playing game supplement, would be released on October 22.

+The 2013 release in addition to the Book of Nod supplement included: